 - Intersectionality: Deloitte uses the term intersectionality, originally conceived by Kimberlé Crenshaw, and acknowledges that social identities, such as race, gender, sexuality, class, marital status, ability, and age, overlap and intersect in dynamic ways that shape each individual.

-- Racially and ethnically diverse: Diverse racial and ethnic groups include Asian; American Indian or Alaska Native; Black; Middle Eastern, North African, Near Eastern; Native Hawaiian or Other Pacific Islander; multiracial; and professionals whose ethnicity is Hispanic/Latinx.
+- Racially and/or ethnically diverse: Diverse racial and/or ethnic groups include Asian; Indigenous to the Americas; Black; Middle Eastern/North African/Near Eastern; Native Hawaiian or Other Pacific Islander; multiracial; and professionals whose ethnicity is Hispanic or Latinx.

-- Sex and gender: In this report we have included male and female under the category of “sex,” one’s biological sex.
+- Sex and gender: In this report, we have included male and female under the category of “sex,” sometimes called one’s biological sex, anatomical sex, or physical sex.
 We recognize that not all people’s gender identities match their sex assigned at birth.
-This year we launched new gender fields in addition to sex, with expanded self-identification options to reflect a wider array of gender identities.
+In 2021, we launched new gender fields in addition to sex, with expanded self-identification options to reflect a wider array of gender identities.